-Festival of Learning and Teaching 2021 - Blended Futures
+Festival of Learning and Teaching

 We define blended learning as face-to-face learning supported by digital content and online activities.
 The Adelaide approach will prioritise high-engagement face-to-face learning experiences, underpinned by best-practice digital content delivery and online activities.

-The focus of this year’s Festival is “Blended Futures”, providing an opportunity for us to celebrate and share new approaches to blended learning at Adelaide, and to explore future directions.
+The focus of this year’s Festival was “Blended Futures”, providing an opportunity for us to celebrate and share new approaches to blended learning at Adelaide, and to explore future directions.
 It is an exciting time for education delivery and practice across the sector, with the disruption of 2020 widely recognised as a catalysing, ‘no going back’ moment in the digitalisation of learning, teaching and assessment.
 Flexible, blended learning models are here to stay, with high-engagement face-to-face learning experiences underpinned by best-practice digital content delivery and online activities.

 What new models of blended learning are Adelaide educators developing, across the disciplines, informed by the 2020-21 student and staff experience?
 What are we learning from our growing experience of online learning and teaching?
 How can we use digital technologies both online and in the face-to-face classroom to build strong learner engagement?
 How can we best support equity, diversity and inclusion in blended learning, and our students’ wellbeing?
 What are the new opportunities to enhance students’ engagement with industry, and their experiences of assessment and feedback in learning?
 What are the challenges of supporting mixed cohorts of face-to-face and remote learners?
 As we shape new approaches, it will be timely, too, to reflect on foundational values and principles.
-The FOLT will provide an opportunity to explore these questions and more with colleagues and students from Adelaide and with two International Keynote Speakers who are both leading experts in digital higher education.
+The FOLT provided an opportunity to explore these questions and more with colleagues and students from Adelaide and with two International Keynote Speakers who are both leading experts in digital higher education.

 - Innovations in Blended Learning

 - Innovations in Assessment and Feedback